Garneg/TelegramRAT/README.md

-# Telegram remote access tool
+# Telegram Remote Access Tool

 Easily to work with, Remote Access Tool allows you to manipulate your PC everywhere you go with only one Telegram bot!